DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 **########## 3. Produce an alignment for subsequent analysis ##########**

 Locate your consensus sequences.
-In the above case, consensus sequences of the Illumina data are in
+In the above case, consensus sequences of the Illumina samples locate in

 > ./output_ILLUMINA_AMPLICON/variants/ivar/consensus/ivar/*.consensus.fa

-and those of Nanopore data are in
+and those of Nanopore samples in

 > ./output_NANOPORE_AMPLICON/*.consensus.fasta